 Summary and My Integrative Practice

 In my integrative practice, I offer therapy for anxiety and depression.
 I get to know you well first to determine the best treatment.
 I can offer this service in individual, couples, and family therapy.
 My specialty services, including my work with college students and certain groups, can also augment it.
+It can also be interwoven with life transitions therapy.
 The goal is to find the best combination of proven techniques to offer you the best treatment for depression and anxiety.

 If you have any questions about the material covered in this post or want to discuss how we can put together a therapeutic approach that uniquely fits your concerns, contact me or schedule a consultation anytime.
 Your best treatment for anxiety and depression is within reach!